 Declare an Undergraduate Minor in the School of Information

-Information Science, Technology and Arts (ISTA)
+Information Science, Technology, and the Arts (ISTA)

-Information Science and eSociety (ESOC)
+Information Science and eSociety (ISEC)

 A minor in eSociety is an ideal add-on for just about any major on campus as it offers a focus on issues in contemporary digital society from a variety of disciplinary vantage points.
 A minor in eSociety requires 18 units drawn from the eSociety major course list, and at least 12 of those units must be upper division (300 or 400 level).
 See a checklist for the ESOC minor linked at the bottom of this page.